Hanford Site: Production activities

 Although the reactors could be shut down in two-and-a-half seconds, they would still generate heat due to the decay of fission products.
 It was therefore vital that the flow of water should not cease.
 If the power failed, the steam pumps would automatically cut in and continue to deliver water at full capacity for long enough to allow an orderly shutdown.
 This occurred on March 10, 1945, when a Japanese balloon bomb struck a high-tension line between Grand Coulee and Bonneville.
 This caused an electrical surge in the lines to the reactors.
 A scram was automatically initiated and the safety devices shut the reactors down.
 The bomb failed to explode and the transmission line was not badly damaged.
 The Hanford Engineer Works was the only U.S. nuclear facility to come under enemy attack.

 Hanford provided the plutonium for the bomb used in the 1945 Trinity nuclear test.
 Throughout this period, the Manhattan Project maintained a top-secret classification.
 Fewer than one percent of Hanford's workers knew they were working on a nuclear weapons project.
 Groves noted in his memoirs that "We made certain that each member of the project thoroughly understood his part in the total effort; that, and nothing more."
-The existence and purpose of Hanford was publicly revealed through press releases on August 7 and 9, 1945, after the bombing of Hiroshima but before Hanford plutonium in a Fat Man bomb was used in the bombing of Nagasaki on August 9.
+The existence and purpose of Hanford was publicly revealed through press releases on August 7 and 9, 1945, after the bombing of Hiroshima but before Hanford plutonium was used (in a Fat Man) during the bombing of Nagasaki on August 9.